Designed to Live

 Engaged in something I've design'd." --Montaigne

-Like Heidegger's Being, Kant's Transcendence, or the Bhuda's Awakening, existence is all a matter conscious deliberation.
+Like Heidegger's Being, Kant's transcendence, or the Bhuda's Awakening, existence is all a matter conscious deliberation.
 It seems to me that the living moment is fleeting only in so far as it is ever changing.
 The interesting aspect of life is that we beings of mind can choose to do whatever we like at any moment.
-In fact we are required to choose action and decide want, simply to be!
+In fact we are required to choose action and decide want simply to be!
 I think by choosing something rather than nothing we infuse our lives with worth.

 Being Physically (what matters?)